How to brush your teeth?

-- You may experience some pain, swelling and bleeding after the surgery.
+- You may experience some pain, swelling and bleeding after the treatment.

 - Take all the prescribed medications based on given instruction.

-- Apply an ice bag on your face over the surgical site on the day of surgery for 10 minutes on and 5 minutes off.
+- Apply an ice bag on your face over the surgical site on the day of treatment for 10 minutes on and 5 minutes off.

 - Keep your next appointment on time for removal of sutures and follow up checks.